Having to make tough decisions is one of the worst things about adulting.

 Don’t like wasting money?
 Find a bank that doesn’t levy unnecessary charges.

-“Why would you pay $100 a year for checking, savings and basic banking if you can pay $30 or $5 or nothing?” says Douglas Boneparth, CFP, president of Bone Fide Wealth, a New York City-based financial advisor firm.
+“Why would you pay $100 a year for checking, savings, and basic banking if you can pay $30 or $5 or nothing?” says Douglas Boneparth, a CFP professional and president of Bone Fide Wealth, a New York City-based financial adviser firm.

 Since online banks have few branches, they have fewer operating costs.
 That’s why they usually don’t charge as many fees as brick-and-mortar banks.